capa-detated/sampling/02_activities/assignments/a2_survey_design_and_evaluation.md

 4. and a final calibration to known population totals from demographic projections was performed using post-stratification by age, gender, and geographic region
 Bootstrap weights were also provided to enable variance estimation for complex statistics.

-8. Weights:
-Survey weights were calculated to ensure the sample represents the target population.
-The weighting process accounted for:
-- Selection probabilities
-- Household size
-- Non-response adjustments
-- Calibration to known population totals from demographic projections

 9. Data processing:
 Data processing included coding of open-ended questions, creation of derived variables, and verification of data consistency.
 Processing occurred primarily at Statistics Canada headquarters using standardized procedures.